nroduit/nroduit.github.io/content/tutorials/dicom-import.en.md

 #### Local Device
   * Files and/or folders: list of selected items or unique path
   * Search recursively: when this option is activated the import takes into account the subdirectories
-  * Open in new tab: it allows to manage the way new tabs are opened
+  * Open in new tab: behavior to automatically open the images of a patient when loading DICOM files

 #### DICOM ZIP
   * Select: browse a DICOM zip file.
 When the archive file is encrypted, a password prompt is displayed.
-  * Open in new tab: it allows to manage the way new tabs are opened.
+  * Open in new tab: behavior to automatically open the images of a patient when loading DICOM files

 #### DICOMDIR